 Another major advantage of CCD sensors is that they typically have a higher pixel count than CMOS sensors.
 This means that they can capture more detail, and produce smaller image files.

-See also Types Of Digital Camera
+See also Red Camera For Sale

 Finally, CCD sensors are typically more reliable than CMOS sensors, and they usually have a longer lifespan.